What Is The USMLE

-Step 2 takes two days and is divided into two parts - Clinical Knowledge and Clinical Skills.
-Both tests mainly evaluate your knowledge in general medicine and particularly in diseases.
+Step 2 takes two days and is divided into Clinical Knowledge and Clinical Skills.
+Both tests mainly evaluate your knowledge of general medicine and particularly of diseases.
 You can move on to the “Clinical Skills” part of the exam only after you pass the “Clinical Knowledge” exam.

 The examination fee for Step 2 Clinical Knowledge is $975 (roughly €810).
-If you are taking the test outside of the US, then you have to pay an additional international fee of $210 (roughly £170 or €174).
+If you are taking the test outside of the US, you must pay an additional international fee of $210 (roughly £170 or €174).

-After you pass this part, you can move on to part 2 where your Clinical Skills are going to be tested.
-Here, you are judged based on your communication skills with your patient, your analytical skills to understand the problem, and lastly how you are going to fix the problem, which tests your general medical knowledge.
-This part of the exam has no score, you can only pass or fail.
+After you pass this part, you can move on to part 2, where your Clinical Skills will be tested.
+Here, you are judged based on your communication skills with your patient, your analytical skills to understand the problem, and lastly, how you will fix the problem, which tests your general medical knowledge.
+This part of the exam has no score; you can only pass or fail.

 Important detail: The Clinical Skills part must be taken in the US!
-If you are studying in the UK or abroad, you will have to travel to one of the designated CSEC Testing Centres.
+If you study in the UK or abroad, you must travel to one of the designated CSEC Testing Centres.
 These are in Georgia, Illinois, California, Texas and Pennsylvania – so be prepared for the flight cost!

-USMLE Step 3 just like Step 2 is a two-day exam.
-It is the final exam that will determine whether you are ready to practice medicine in an unsupervised setting.
+USMLE Step 3, just like Step 2, is a two-day exam.
+The final exam will determine whether you are ready to practice medicine in an unsupervised setting.

 During the first day of the exam, you will sit an exam which consists of six 60-minute blocks.
-In total, the exam on day 1 will last for 7 hours including a 45-minute break.
+The exam on day 1 will last for 7 hours, including a 45-minute break.
 The purpose of this test will be to assess your diagnosis and patient-treatment skills.